Plans to introduce an extreme abortion Bill in Malawi, which would have allowed abortion right up to birth, have been put on hold.

 The group noted that 98% of the UK’s abortions take place under equally permissive language.

-The proposals will also allow children to procure an abortion without parental consent and could result in doctors who don’t want to be involved in abortion procedure, or provide a referral, receiving five-year prison sentences.
+The proposals will also allow children to procure an abortion without parental consent and could result in doctors who don’t want to be involved in an abortion procedure, or provide a referral, receiving five-year prison sentences.

 Cross-community opposition to international abortion providers